 The enthusiastic support of Vinson & Elkins has been matched by the overwhelming interest in the program’s first workshop for law school applicants.

 “When we opened registration for our first Boot Camp, a one-day law school application workshop, the 100 spots filled up in less than 24 hours,” said Nicole Simmons (2007), Director of Pipeline Outreach and Development at Texas Law.
 “We were overwhelmed by the response to the workshop.
-The experience reinforced our commitment to promoting greater access to legal education and preparing the next generation of attorneys from diverse backgrounds for law school admission and success.”
+The experience reinforced our commitment to promoting greater access to legal education and preparing the next generation of attorneys for law school admission and success.”

 Registrants for the Boot Camp are students from over a dozen universities, including Baylor University, Rice University, Southern Methodist University, St. Edward’s University, Texas A&M International University, Texas Southern University, Texas State University, The University of Texas at Arlington, The University of Texas at Austin, The University of Texas at Dallas, The University of Texas Rio Grande Valley, University of Houston, and University of North Texas.